 Shifting Power Back to We The People

-By asserting that nothing in this Constitution shall prevent Congress and the States from placing limits on contributions or expenditures in connection with political candidates or ballot initiatives, we will reclaim our authority to pass and enforce campaign finance laws.
+This provision reclaims our authority to pass and enforce campaign finance laws.
 Questions of how much money an individual can spend on an advertisement in support of a candidate or whether or not candidates should receive matching funds from their state are simply better decided by Congress and state legislatures than by the Supreme Court.
 That’s why the Restore Democracy Amendment will allow We The People to decide how to protect the integrity of our democracy.

 Protecting the Freedom of the Press